shri11081999/2023-IEEE-Conference-PCEMS/README.md

 This project presents a deep learning-based approach for the automatic detection and classification of soybean leaf diseases.
 The research was conducted to assist farmers in Madhya Pradesh and Chhattisgarh, where soybean is a critical crop, in identifying diseases early to mitigate potential losses.
 The system leverages advanced image processing techniques and neural networks to classify common soybean diseases with high accuracy.

-***This is the first research paper to focus on the soybean disease dataset specific to Madhya Pradesh, making it a pioneering effort in applying deep learning to this region's agricultural challenges.***
+***TThis is the first research paper to utilize a soybean disease dataset specifically from Madhya Pradesh, marking it as a pioneering effort in applying deep learning to address the agricultural challenges in this region.
+Additionally, this dataset is the first of its kind to be made publicly available on the internet, created by us.***

 ## Key Features